permutationlock/zimpl/README.md

 ## Intent

 The idea is that the `Ifc` parameter defines an interface: a set of declarations that a type must implement.
-For `Type` the declarations that must be implemented are exactly the `type` valued declarations of `Ifc(Unwrap(Type))`.
+For the given type `T` the declarations that must be implemented by `T` are exactly the `type` valued declarations of `Ifc(T)`.

 The returned struct type `Impl(Type, Ifc)` represents a specific implementation of the interface `Ifc` for `Unwrap(Type)`.
-The struct `Impl(Type, Ifc)` is defined such that `Impl(Type, Ifc){}` will default construct as long as `Unwrap(Type)` naturally implements the interface, that is, `Unwrap(Type)` has declarations matching the name and type of the type valued declarations of `Ifc(Type)`.
+The struct `Impl(Type, Ifc)` is defined such that `Impl(Type, Ifc){}` will default construct as long as `Unwrap(Type)` naturally implements the interface, i.e. `Unwrap(Type)` has declarations matching the name and type of the type valued declarations of `Ifc(Unwrap(Type))`.

-Single pointers are unwrapped to mimic the way that Zig's syntax automatically unwraps single item pointers to call member functions.
+Single pointers are unwrapped with `Unwrap` to mimic the way that Zig's syntax automatically unwraps single item pointers to call member functions.
 E.g.if `t` is of type `*T` then `t.f()` is evaluated as `T.f(t)`.